 Over 5000 years ago the first semi divine Pharaoh united two disparate lands into a country that became so powerful, so distinctive, that it still holds a visceral fascination to the entire world over 2000 years after the last Pharaoh’s occupied their thrones.

-My eternal geekiness as a child and a teenager extended far beyond comic books, computer games and Dungeons and Dragons (that’s old school Game of Thrones for you uninitiated), and this was back when being a geek was still considered uncool long before Big Bang Theory and before the damn hipsters got hold of the culture!
+My eternal geekiness as a child and a teenager extended far beyond comic books, computer games and solo games of Dungeons and Dragons (that’s old school Game of Thrones for you uninitiated) because no one would play with me.
+And this was back when being a geek was still considered uncool long before Big Bang Theory and before the damn hipsters got hold of the culture!

-I tell you this so that you know when I travelled to Egypt it was more than just a holiday for me, more than just another backpacking trip, it was the realisation of all the fascination and wonder I had held inside me since I was a boy, the embodiment of all those hours spent in the library poring through old textbooks.
-It was my pilgramage, my quest.
+I tell you this so that you know when I travelled to Egypt it was more than just a holiday for me, more than just another backpacking trip.
+It was the realisation of all the fascination and wonder I had held inside me since I was a boy, the embodiment of all those hours spent in the library poring through old textbooks.
+It was my pilgramage.
+My quest.

 And it did not disappoint.

 I had my backpack on, no one to hold me back and I was about to explore a destination I had dreamed about for years.
 The possibilities for exploration were endless.
 This was far more than just independent travel.
-This was my chance to live my own version of the adventures of the early European explorers, my chance to see firsthand some of the infamous archaeological ruins I had read and dreamed about for so long.
+This was my chance to live my own version of the adventures of the early European explorers I had read about since I was a child, my chance to see firsthand some of the infamous archaeological ruins I had read and dreamed about for so long.

 I was Indiana Jones!

 It was much more than the fact that I could finally see and touch the great pyramids of Giza or explore the ruins of Karnak and Luxor.
 It was the sense of adventure that simply being there filled me with, as if the ghosts of those early Victorian explorers had never left and were still encouraging me to discover what secrets this land held.
 The sense that I was here, on my own, and regardless of the very well ingrained package tour infrastructure, I was about to discover Egypt on my own terms.

-“Independent travel in a land of package tours is easier than people think.”
+Independent travel in a land of package tours is easier than people think.

 They never stray too far from their air conditioned coach of course and are cheerfully back by their pool in Sharm by the time the sun sets.
 Thousands of years of history and culture taken in bite sized chunks, the history and the meaning behind the sites forgotten as they pose for cheesy perspective pictures that look as if they are holding the pyramids in their hands.

-That wasn’t for me.
+That was never going to be for me.